kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 #### Rate Limit by Path

 The RateLimit CR allows configuring rate limits for specific paths exposed by the workload.
-The `local.rateLimits` field is a list of additional rate limit configurations that contain matching criteria such as the path.
+The **local.rateLimits** field is a list of additional rate limit configurations that contain matching criteria such as the path.

-Since a shared bucket between multiple paths is not possible for local rate limiting, each entry in the `local.rateLimits` list supports only a single path.
-To avoid confusion, if multiple paths have a similar bucket configuration, they need to be added as separate entries in the `local.rateLimits` list.
+Since a shared bucket between multiple paths is not possible for local rate limiting, each entry in the **local.rateLimits** list supports only a single path.
+To avoid confusion, if multiple paths have a similar bucket configuration, they must be added as separate entries in the **local.rateLimits** list.

 There is a limitation with path matching in local rate limiting.
 Descriptor values are static and do not support wildcards (`*`), so paths with path or query parameters will be treated as separate paths.